lewisPowers/LOBSTR/README.md

 ## ___Frontend CSV generator using Javascript___

-### Allows users to quickly generate a spreadsheet of assets
+### Allows users to quickly generate a spreadsheet of all assets & respective data

 - Get all your assets complied into a CSV-readable format